 Often enough to surprise me, writers ask me about invoicing.
 The questions fall mostly into two categories.
 The simplest to answer is the ‘how do I create an invoice?’
-Or ‘what should an invoice look like?‘ As I show in those two linked article invoices actually are easy.
+Or ‘what should an invoice look like?‘ As I show in those two linked article setting up a freelance writing invoice is actually easy.

 The other questions fall in what I’ve come to call the I’m-not-sure-I-deserve-to-get-paid category.
 The typical symptoms include failing to invoice in a timely manner and failing to re-invoice when payment isn’t received.

 These 6 steps to a freelance writing invoice

 - Understand that you truly do deserve to get paid for your writing and editing work.
 If acceptance of your real worth as a writer is a major problem get help to solve it.